 Log into the correct Course Management System to find your class.

-- Find your course in the Schedule of Classes (read how to do so here).
-In the section comments, you should see information regarding if the course is being taught in Sakai, eCollege, or BlackBoard..
+- Verify your course name and number in the Schedule of Classes (read how to do so here).

-- Log into Sakai using your NetID and password.
+- Log into Canvas using your NetID and password.

-- If you do not see your course on the first day of classes, contact your instructor (listed in the Schedule of Classes).
+- If you do not see your course by the first day of classes, contact your instructor (listed in the Schedule of Classes).